Completing the Canadian T1 Business Income Tax Form

 - Are you claiming motor vehicle expenses?
-The form contains charts to help you calculate your “Motor vehicle expenses”, “Available Interest expense for passenger vehicles” and “Eligible leasing costs”.
+The form contains charts to help you calculate your “motor vehicle expenses," “available interest expenses for passenger vehicles,” and “eligible leasing costs."

 - Did you operate a home-based business this past tax year?
-If you did, you’ll want to work through the section of the form titled “Calculation of business-use-of-home expenses”.
-(For more on how to do this, including examples, see Calculating the Home Business Tax Deduction.)
+If you did, you’ll want to work through the section of the form titled “Calculation of business-use-of-home expenses."

-In the Total Income section, enter all your other income on the appropriate lines.
-(If you have a job as well as a business, for instance, you will be entering your employment income from your T4 slips on line 101.)
-Once you’ve finished working through this section, you’ll have calculated your Total Income – including your business income.
+Enter all your other income on the appropriate lines.
+If you have a job as well as a business, for instance, you will be entering your employment income from your T4 slips on line 101.
+Once you’ve finished working through this section, you’ll have calculated your Total Income—including your business income.